flexilish/keycloak-push-mfa-extension/README.md

 - `scripts/enroll.sh <enrollment-token>` decodes the QR payload, generates a key pair (RSA or EC), and completes enrollment.
 - `scripts/confirm-login.sh <confirm-token>` decodes the Firebase-style payload, lists pending challenges (for demo visibility), and approves/denies the challenge.
 - `scripts/update-push-provider.sh <credential-id> <provider-id> [provider-type]` updates the stored push provider metadata (defaults to the `log` provider used in this demo).
-- `scripts/rotate-user-key.sh <credential-id>` rotates the user key material and immediately persists the new JWK/algorithm.
+- `scripts/rotate-user-key.sh <credential-id>` rotates the user key material and immediately persists the new JWK.

 All scripts source `scripts/common.sh`, which centralizes base64 helpers, compact-JWS signing, DPoP proof creation, and token acquisition.
 The helper expects `scripts/sign_jws.py` to exist (or `COMMON_SIGN_JWS` to point to a compatible signer), so replacing the demo logic with a real implementation only requires swapping in a different signer.